 Selection highlights are shown on the contour and/or surface of selected elements.

-Element information highlights are used to assist in selection (pre-selection highlight) and identifying related elements e.g. for labels and dimensions (related elements highlight).
+Element information highlights are used to assist in selection (pre-selection highlight) and identifying associated elements e.g. for labels, dimensions and Railings (associated elements highlight).

 All these highlights can be configured in Options > Work Environment > Selection and Element Information, or you can turn off selection highlights altogether.